Emurasoft/emurasoft.github.io/en/faq/csv/csv_empty_cell.md

 # Q. How can I display only empty cells in a column?

-Right-click on an empty cell, and select **Filter in Column** from the context menu.
+Right-click on an empty cell, and selectFilter in Column from the context menu.